hackforla/design-systems/.github/ISSUE_TEMPLATE/standard-issue-template.md

 <!--
 Issues should have these settings applied:
 ASSIGNEE: who is doing the work
-LABEL: size = how long the work will take, role = what disclipine/team the work needs to be done by
+LABEL: size = how long the work will take, role = what disclipine/team the work needs to be done by.
+This issue will automatically have the ? question label applied.
+Remove it after you've notified the PM of your task.
 PROJECT: which kanban board this will live in as a card.
 If it's not related to documentation protocol or onboarding, then it likely belongs in "Project Management."
 MILESTONE: the greater context that this issue is part of.
 -->